SecUSo/privacy-friendly-battleship/README.md

-## Privacy Friendly App Example
+## Privacy Friendly Battleship

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische UniversitÃ¤t Darmstadt.
+This application contains the functionality of the Battleships board game.
+It includes a mode for playing against an AI as well as one for playing against another player.
+This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
-Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
+This application has been developed to provide a Privacy Friendly App as alternative to permission demanding Android-Apps.
+Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 2.1.2
+Further development requires Android Studio, we recommend to use at least version 2.2.3

 ### API Reference